UK or Schengen Visa refusals: A red flag for Caribbean Citizenship application

 The UK and Schengen visas are very important screening tools to check the applicant’s background.
 All applicants for CBI programs, including their family members, must undergo background checks by reputable third-party due diligence firms, and governments.

-Five reasons why to avoid visa refusals?
+Five reasons why to UK visa rejection Caribbean citizenship?

 Here are five reasons why it’s generally advisable to avoid a Schengen or UK visa refusal before applying for citizenship: